 - In a large bowl, whisk together the cornmeal, flour, sugar, baking powder, and salt.

-- In a separate bowl, whisk together the buttermilk, melted butter, and eggs.
+- In a separate bowl, whisk together the milk, melted butter, and egg.